 Emotional Regulation Activities and The Developing Brain

-There are many factors that influence the development of emotional regulation skills including temperament, role modeling of skills, emotional intelligence, and having clinical issues such as ADHD, autism, learning issues, OCD, mood disorders, anxiety, PANS or PANDAS, and so on.
+There are many factors that influence the development of emotional regulation skills, including temperament, role modeling of skills, emotional intelligence, and having clinical issues such as ADHD, autism, learning issues, OCD, mood disorders, anxiety, PANS or PANDAS, and so on.
 These issues interfere with how they learn.

-Zones of regulation activities help kids of all ages distinguish between activated and non-activated states, so keep communication open and flowing.
+Zones of regulation activity help kids of all ages distinguish between activated and non-activated states, so keep communication open and flowing.
 Identifying feeling zones and helping them to pair it with body sensations is a key component to regulating emotions.
 Zones of regulation calming strategies give your child the tools they need to self regulate emotions and behaviors.

 Citations: